Ayan-Bandyopadhyay/test/README.md

 npm install
 npm start

-this will launcy the app at localhost:3000
+this will launch the app at localhost:3000